 Recommended Solutions:

-Introduce Staging Areas: A simple yet highly effective best practice is to create staging areas for goods near docks to streamline loading and unloading.
+- Introduce Staging Areas: Create staging areas near the dock so orders are organized and ready before loading begins.
 According to Logistics Bureau, staging areas can improve dock efficiency by up to 20%.

 4. Inadequate Technology